-French writer/director Yann Gonzalez celebrates all things Argento in his LFF debut Knife + Heart [Un couteau dans le cœur].
-Sitting within the Cult strand of the festival’s programme, the film sets out to be as singular as that branch title might suggest, declaring: “If you only see one arthouse slasher movie set in the gay porn industry this year, you had better make sure it’s this one.”
-Being the only film of its type at LFF, simply means there’s nothing like it, sadly doesn’t mean it’s any good.
+French writer/director Yann Gonzalez celebrates all things Argento in his second feature Knife + Heart [Un couteau dans le cœur].
+The film sets out to be as singular as the Cult strand is played at last year’s LFF might suggest, declaring: “If you only see one arthouse slasher movie set in the gay porn industry this year, you had better make sure it’s this one.”

 Taking place in 1979 Paris, Gonzalez envisions the world through Anne (Vanessa Paradis), a flawed producer of gay porn still reeling from her break-up with the company’s film editor Loïs (Kate Moran).
 When a number of her cast members are found dead, their killer remains at large, Anne and her remaining team cope with the news in varying ways yet come together in making Homocidal, an erotic film based on the killings.
 It’s a unique premise that had the potential to blend the sensational with the serious but totally misses the mark.
 Knife + Heart neither allows itself to be silly enough to be considered a comedy nor seriously enough to be a thriller.